-2017/18 Actual Standard Measure 2018/19 Budgeted Standard 2018/19 Actual Standard Departmental Output Expenses Administering Income Support 90.8% The proportion of benefit entitlement assessments completed accurately will be no less than 90% 91.4% 92.2% The proportion of benefit entitlement assessments completed within five working days will be no less than 90% 91.3% Improving Employment Outcomes 64.1% The proportion of clients with full-time work obligations who remain independent of benefit for at least 26 weeks will be no less than 60% 62.2% 86.6% The proportion of clients with full-time work obligations who are engaged will be no less than 80% 85.8% 54.2% The proportion of clients who are not on a main benefit eight weeks following completion of an employment intervention programme will be no less than 50% 51.6% Improving Work Readiness Outcomes 60.9% The proportion of clients with part-time, preparation or deferred obligations who remain independent of benefit for at least 26 weeks will be no less than 60% 60.4% 71.0% The proportion of clients with part-time, preparation or deferred work obligations who are engaged will be no less than 70% 68.2% As a consequence of increasing demand from clients for income support services, case managers have had less time for proactive engagement.
-However the result is only slightly short of the performance standard.
-Several projects are looking at ways to move some of this work to a different channel to free up for time for proactive engagement in 2019/20.
-38.4% The proportion of clients who are not on a main benefit 16 weeks after completing a work readiness intervention will be no less than 35% 36.7%
+2017/18 2018/19 2018/19 Actual Budgeted Actual Standard Measure Standard Standard Departmental Output Expenses Administering Income Support 90.8% The proportion of benefit entitlement assessments completed accurately will be no less than 90% 91.4% 92.2% The proportion of benefit entitlement assessments completed within five working days will be no less than 90% 91.3% Improving Employment Outcomes 64.1% The proportion of clients with full-time work obligations who remain 60% 62.2% independent of benefit for at least 26 weeks will be no less than 86.6% The proportion of clients with full-time work obligations who are engaged will be no less than 80% 85.8% 54.2% The proportion of clients who are not on a main benefit eight weeks following 50% 51.6% completion of an employment intervention programme will be no less than Improving Work Readiness Outcomes 60.9% The proportion of clients with part-time, preparation or deferred obligations 60% 60.4% who remain independent of benefit for at least 26 weeks will be no less than 71.0% The proportion of clients with part-time, preparation or deferred work obligations who are engaged will be no less than 70% 68.2% As a consequence of increasing demand from clients for income support services, case me for proactive engagement.
+However the result is only slightly short of the performance sta 0 l less time Several projects are looking at ways to move some of this work to a different channel to free engagement in 2019/20. ee up for time for proactive 38.4% The proportion of clients who are not on a main benefit 16 weeks after completing a work readiness intervention will be no less than 35% 36.7%